-The tag line for my business, which is, in essence a public version of myself, is “sacred ceremonies . precious memories”
+The tag line for my business, which is, in essence a public version of myself, is “wild celebrant. sacred ceremonies . precious memories”

-I debated for a long time over that first word because of the connotations and assumptions that come with it.
+I debated for a long time over the third word because of the connotations and assumptions that come with it.
 For many years I have avoided using it in public, preferring to keep it as a secret descriptor that represented, for me, the depth and complexity of my relationship with life, the universe and everything.

 As I grow older and (yes) wiser, I have changed my mind; deciding not only to speak this word aloud but embrace it as a part of who I am in all spheres of my life.

 But why should one little word cause me so much concern?

 The first three definitions of the word ‘sacred’ at dictionary.com refer heavily to religious devotion and divinity.
 In some dictionaries, and in many people’s minds, the meaning of the word ‘sacred’ ends there.

 But I do not define myself as a religious person and, in fact, my role as a Celebrant often sees me serving folks who are anti-religion or for whom religion is a very personal, pagan thing.
 Through my work I actively encourage people to find and create alternatives to the more common religious rituals and tradition.

 I am not however an atheist; if anything you could call me agnostic.
 Sometimes I use the term pagan (another word I have a long, complicated history with) and still others might refer to me as spiritual.
 But none of these words fully encompasses the complexity and richness of how I experience life.